sigsum/sigsum/api.md

 ```

 Input:
-- `start_size`: index of the first leaf to retrieve, ASCII-encoded unsigned decimal
+- `start_size`: index of the first leaf to retrieve, ASCII-encoded decimal
   number.
-- `end_size`: index of the last leaf to retrieve, ASCII-encoded unsigned decimal number.
+- `end_size`: index of the last leaf to retrieve, ASCII-encoded decimal number.

 Output on success:
 - `leaf`: Repeated key, see below.